vbrichzin/udacity-ND-SDCE-AdvancedLaneLines-P2/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used the same combination of color and gradient thresholds to generate a binary image.
-I was able to re-use the code from the combined binary quiz in one of the lessons.
-In cell #4 of `P2.ipynb` the `binary_img()` function is using thresholds for the S-channel in the HLS color space and the x-gradient.
+I was able to re-use some of the code from the combined binary quiz in one of the lessons.
+In cell #4 of `P2.ipynb` the `binary_img()` function is using thresholds for the S-channel in the HLS color space and the the L-channel for the x-gradient and a threshold for the B-channel in the HSV color channel.
+All with the idea that the S-channel of HLS should help me identify the white lines, while the B-channel of HSV should help me identify the yellow lines.
+But before I do the color space transforms I use contrast correction to fight excessive darkness or brightness through the use of the `cv2.equalizeHist()` in the YUV color space (as was suggested by my reviewer).
 With the combination of these thresholds into one binary image the result was showing the lane lines quite well.
+I then only removed some noise through the use of the morphological transfer function `cv2.equalizeHist()`.
 Even though other object edges on cars and trees were visible as well, with the later windowing approach the lane lines can be well separated from the rest.

 Here is a binary image (same image as for the undistorting in the rubric point before) thus created: